The "She Persisted" Bar Will Give You Energy to Protest

 Directions

-In the bowl of a food processor fitted with the metal blade attachment, pulse the seeds, coconut and bee pollen in a food processor until chunky and incorporated (be careful not to over-process—you don't want seed butter!)
+In the bowl of a food processor fitted with the metal blade attachment, pulse the seeds, coconut, and bee pollen in a food processor until chunky and incorporated.
+(Be careful not to overprocess—you don't want seed butter!)
 Remove the seed mixture from the bowl of the processor and place in a large, broad bowl.

-Then, in the bowl of the processor combine half of the dates and the coconut oil cacao powder and vanilla extract and pulse until well incorporated.
+Then, in the bowl of the processor, combine half the dates and the coconut oil cacao powder and vanilla extract and pulse until well incorporated.
 Add the remaining dates and pulse until smooth.
-(You may want to add a small amount of warm water, just one tablespoon at a time if your dates are on the drier side).
+(You may want to add a small amount of warm water, just one tablespoon at a time if your dates are on the drier side.)

 Transfer the date mixture to the bowl with the seed mixture and add the oats and poppy seeds.
 Use your hands to squeeze and mix until the mixture becomes congruent and there aren't any dry patches of seeds.

-Press the seed and date mixture into an 11x7 inch glass baking dish with the back of a rubber spatula, being sure that the mixture is even and the same thickness all the way around the pan.
+Press the seed and date mixture into an 11 x 7-inch glass baking dish with the back of a rubber spatula, being sure that the mixture is even and the same thickness all the way around the pan.
 Allow the bars to chill for 30 minutes before cutting into squares or rectangles, wrapping individually and storing in the refrigerator for up to two weeks.

 Bite is Mother Jones' new food politics podcast.
 Listen to all our episodes here, or by subscribing in iTunes or Stitcher or via RSS.